-Shakhi-Zinda is a necropolis in the north-eastern part of Samarkand, Uzbekistan.
+Shakhi Zinda is a necropolis in the north-eastern part of Samarkand, Uzbekistan.

 Entrance fee: 2.5 USD

-The Top Sights in Samarkand
+Top Sights of Samarkand